JNKKKK/MoreToggles.css/README.md

 ## Styles
-`MoreToggles.css` currently has 12 different styles.
-And for each style, several color palettes are provided.
+`MoreToggles.css` currently has 13 different styles.
+And for each style, several color patterns are provided.

 [Check out **all available styles** here](https://jnkkkk.github.io/MoreToggles.css/allToggles.html)